snowshoe & snow camp in the sierraS

 - Sleeping bag liner (if borrowing Trail Mavens sleeping bag); we recommend thick, fleecy liners for this trip

-- Day pack to carry while snowshoeing on Sunday
+- Collapsible day pack to carry while snowshoeing on Sunday

 - Waterproof boots (snow boots or high-ankle waterproof hiking boots)

 - Lightweight shoes/sandals for hanging out at our campsite that can be worn with socks (like Crocs/Tevas/Chacos rather than flip-flops)

 - Personal medications

 - (Trail Mavens alumnae only): previous Field Notes